nplan-io/ml_paper_club/README.md

 Paper Club is now remote, with an in-person session approximately every 4 weeks.
 As always, Thursdays 12h30 London, but via webinar or in our office in Whitechapel.
 During the session feel free to ask and answer questions or make a comment about the paper.
 This is a discussion rather than a presentation.
 Bear in mind that these meetings may be recorded for dissemination purposes.

 ## Next meetup's paper ##

-- [14/03/2024] IN-PERSON, AFTERWORK, NOT AT OUR OFFICE PAPER CLUB.
-Please see [MEETUP PAGE](https://www.meetup.com/ML-Paper-Club/) for details.
-Peter presents: Alignment of Large Language Models (No pre-reading required)

 - [04/04/2024] Ben presents: [Zero Shot Molecular Generation via Similarity Kernels](https://arxiv.org/pdf/2402.08708.pdf) by Rokas Elijošius, Fabian Zills, Ilyes Batatia, Sam Walton Norwood, Dávid Péter Kovács, Christian Holm, Gábor Csányi